-The 4-H Dairy “Skills for Life” Series developed by the 4-H Cooperative Curriculum System (4-HCCS) is part of the national 4-H reviewed and recommended resource collection.
+The 4-H Dairy “Skills for Life” Series, developed by the 4-H Cooperative Curriculum System (4-HCCS), is part of the national 4-H reviewed and recommended resource collection.
 Price ranges vary according to quantity.
-The average price per book is approximately $3.30.
-The 4-HCCS website is located at: http://www.4-h.org.org.
-Booklets can be ordered separately or in packages of 4.
-The National 4-H council also features the same recommended resources on their on-line product catalog site at http://www.4-hmall.org.
+“Skills for Life” may be purchased at http://shop4-h.org/

 - Dairy 1 Dig Into Dairy

 National 4-H Supply Service

 Chevy Chase, MD 20815-4999